Severe Weather Awareness Week 2018

 To promote community preparedness for severe weather that could impact Hamilton County, Hamilton County EMHSA will be partaking in Severe Weather Awareness Week in a few different ways!
 Using our social media accounts (Twitter and Facebook) we will be pushing out helpful safety tips and severe weather information, so that Hamilton County residents can gather useful knowledge.

 For the Kids

 Preparedness is a whole community effort!
 Getting kids involved and informed about severe weather is important to securing the resiliency of any community.
-To encourage the goal of preparedness among students, we are happy to announce that we will be hosting our 2nd Annual Severe Weather Awareness Week Poster Contest!
-The contest runs from February 1-March 16, and any 4th or 5th grade student in Hamilton County is eligible to participate.
-Prizes for winning posters include: reporting the evening weather with WLWT Chief Meteorologist Kevin Robinson, personal guided tours of the National Weather Service facility in Wilmington, OH, and the opportunity for your work of art to be displayed around the County!
+To encourage the goal of preparedness among students, we are happy to announce that we will be hosting our 3rd Annual Severe Weather Awareness Week Poster Contest!
+The contest runs from February 5-March 16, and any 4th or 5th grade student in Hamilton County is eligible to participate.
+Prizes for winning posters include: personal guided tours of the National Weather Service facility in Wilmington, OH, fully-equipped emergency preparedness kits, and the opportunity for your work of art to be displayed around the County!

 - Entry is open to all Hamilton County elementary school students in GRADES 4 AND 5 in public, private, and charter schools, as well as any students being homeschooled.

 - Poster theme should depict what severe weather in Ohio means to the student and/or what actions to take to prepare and stay safe.

 - Creativity is the key.
 Individual work is encouraged.
 Posters with stencils, traced, computer- generated or commercially manufactured stick-on lettering or images will be disqualified.